jdejones/jdejones.github.io/README.md

 # jdejones.github.io
-Projects to demonstrate skills in handling publicly available datasets.
+Projects to demonstrate skills in working with publicly available datasets.